By Tim Lambert

 A view of Somerstown

 Somerstown Adventure Playground opened in 2010.
 Somerstown Hub was completed in 2014.
-Today Somerstown has a population of about 10,000.
+Today Somerstown has a population of 11,000.

 A history of Southsea